 - Go to edit mode.

-- Select the desired points.
+- Select the necessary points.

 As I mentioned above, you can add and remove points at any time.
 After entering edit mode, try the following for copying a point: